ClickyCodeDev/PythonListMaker/README.md

 # PythonListMaker
-Creates a list for you from a text file
+Creates a list of strings from the lines in a text file